hendrycks/outlier-exposure/README.md

 # Outlier Exposure

-This repository contains the essential code for the paper _Deep Anomaly Detection with Outlier Exposure_ (see paper.pdf).
+This repository contains the essential code for the paper _Deep Anomaly Detection with Outlier Exposure_.

-Requires Python 3+ and PyTorch 0.3+.
+Requires Python 3+ and PyTorch 0.4.1+.

 <img align="center" src="roc_curves.png" width="750">

 ## Overview

-Outlier Exposure (OE) is a method for improving anomaly detection performance in deep learning classifiers.
-Using a large out-of-distribution database, we fine-tune a classifier so that anomalies are scored differently from in-distribution samples.
-This repository includes a subset of the calibration and multiclass classification experiments.
+Outlier Exposure (OE) is a method for improving anomaly detection performance in deep learning models.
+Using an out-of-distribution dataset, we fine-tune a classifier so that the model learns heuristics to distinguish anomalies and in-distribution samples.
+Crucially, these heuristics generalize to new distributions.
+This repository contains a subset of the calibration and multiclass classification experiments.
 Please consult the paper for the full results and method descriptions.

 <img align="center" src="oe_table.png" width="750">